pmean/build-website/text/05/DigitalObjectIdentifier.md

 worked.
 To fix this, I had to do a manual search of each document.

 There are several ways to avoid link rot.
-The first is to plan your website well enough that you won\'t need to reorganize it a year later.
+The first is to plan your website well enough that you won't need to reorganize it a year later.
-I am not very good at this, myself, I\'m afraid and I do move files around from time to time.
+I am not very good at this, myself, I'm afraid and I do move files around from time to time.
 The second is to redirect requests from an old page to the newer page that replaces it.
 The DOI represents a third way to prevent link rot.